jschmidt92/sog-website/content/knowledgebase/getting-started.md

 ![Screenshot](https://camo.githubusercontent.com/1c6b92486b6fd263e5cb2b5f2ab19ffef4f5df95894988ba1f08d161efa3708e/68747470733a2f2f692e696d6775722e636f6d2f763362393878632e706e67)

 **Folder Structure**
 You don't really need to change things in the root of the mission file, except for the CBA settings but we'll cover that later.
-Here's a graph of the `SOG_Framework` folder to understand the structure better:
+Here's a graph of the `SOGFramework` folder to understand the structure better:

 ```
-SOG_Framework
+SOGFramework
    ├───config                - Contains the mission configs
    │   ├───briefing          - Contains the briefing for each side
    │   ├───debriefing        - Contains the possible endings of the mission